 For xeriscaping, you’ll want to choose plants native to your area.
 These plants are typically more drought-resistant and require less water and maintenance.
 As a result, they can be more expensive than non-native plants.

-You can find succulent plants for as little as $9 each on the market.
-However, larger plants such as cacti range in price from $16 to $70 each.
+You can find succulent plants for as little as $5 each on the market.
+However, larger plants such as cacti can cost as much as $175 each.

 Here is a list of some common xeriscaping plants and their approximate costs: